 Our world has many varieties of animals that live in balance with one another in the chain of life, birds are a big part of this with many types, in all sizes.

-The birds of prey come with sharp hooked beaks, sharp talons, and an amazing eyesight that allows them to spot and home in on prey from great distances.
-Birds of prey are carnivorous, they are easily identified by their hooked beaks and sharp talons to capture and tear apart their prey..
+The birds of prey come with sharp hooked beaks, sharp talons, and amazing eyesight that allows them to spot and home in on prey from great distances.
+Birds of prey are carnivorous, they are easily identified by their hooked beaks and sharp talons to capture and tear apart their prey.
 Therefore, these birds are the kings of the air.

 The pacific northwest has many types of raptures that call it home, they are the eagles and falcons, the owls and ospreys, the hawks and vultures.
-They all play a roll and have their place in the ecosystem.
+They all play a role and have their place in the ecosystem.

 All raptors beaks are similar in design, curved at the tip with sharp cutting edges to rip and tear apart their prey.
 Falcons will sever the spinal cord of its victims with their sharp beaks.

 These hunters, these birds of prey have very strong claws that end with sharp talons.
 These claws are very formidable.
 They are perfectly designed to capture, hold, and carry prey.
-These claws are quite powerful and can literally crush its prey to death.
+These claws are quite powerful and can literally crush their prey to death.
 Osprey being fish eaters, have one hinged toe that can be held in a forward or backward position.
 This allows them to hold fish with two talons on each side for a secure grip.
-Osprey also have spiny scales on their feet that help them grip fish more securely.
+Osprey also has spiny scales on their feet that help them grip fish more securely.

-Birds of prey have very keen eyesight with forward looking eyes, this allows them to home in on prey from a great distance.
+Birds of prey have very keen eyesight with forward-looking eyes, this allows them to home in on prey from a great distance.
 All raptors are meat eaters.
 Their diets may change from location and species but they all eat meat.